This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Bonus: the drain basket and drain hose were also clean now!

 UPDATE 2 YEARS LATER:

-This time, it was just something I noticed during a routine “spring cleaning” procedure, rather than an emergency — because the dishwasher wasn’t backing up with water.
+This time, it was just something I noticed during a routine “spring cleaning” procedure rather than an emergency — because this time, the dishwasher wasn’t backing up with water.

 A dishwasher can also run less efficiently simply from the amount of build-up that accumulates from all of the food particles and grime that collect at the dishwasher basket area itself.
 (All that food from our plates, pots, and pans has to go somewhere — logically, it passes through the dishwasher drain basket.)

 See how I ended up fixing our dishwasher this time — with 2 new steps to prevent this from happening again!

 Sometimes all it takes is a little trial and error… combined with a little research from the right sources.

 Still need advice on how to fix a dishwasher that won’t drain — because the above steps didn’t work for you?
 This is the best site I found for DIY dishwasher repairs.
 (You type in your dishwasher brand & model info.)

 Like this post?
 Save it to read again later… or share with others on Pinterest!